Git and GitHub essentials

 All workflows begin and end at the GitHub level, where the main repository for any Docs project is stored.
 The copies that contributors create for their own use are distributed across multiple computers.
 These copies are eventually reconciled back into the project's main GitHub repository.

 Repository conventions and best practices

-As mentioned earlier, a project's default/'master' branch serves as the current version of content for the project.
-The content in the master branch (and branches created from it) is loosely aligned with the organization of the articles on the corresponding Docs pages.
-Subdirectories are used for separation of like content (such as services), media content (such as image files), and "include" files which enable reuse of content.
+As mentioned earlier, a project's default/master branch serves as the current version of content for the project.
+The content in the master branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding Docs pages.
+Subdirectories are used for separation of like content (such as services), media content (such as image files), and "include" files (which enable reuse of content).

-As mentioned, each article directory also contains a
+Each article directory contains a

 See Adding static art to your content for additional guidance.

 Whenever we have reusable content that is shared across two or more articles, it is placed in an

 articles directory.
 In a Markdown file that uses the include file, a corresponding "include" Markdown extension is placed in the location where the include file needs to be referenced.